Can You Be Charged with Kidnapping Your Own Child?

 Speak to a Houston Child Custody Lawyer Today

 Child custody disputes during a divorce are often one of the most emotional experience you will face.
-At Conner & Lindamood, P.C., we are here to help.
+At Lindamood & Robinson, P.C., we are here to help.
 We understand that child custody disputes routinely involve an array of emotions including anger, fear and resentment.
-Have an experienced Houston attorney by your side guiding you through this difficult process.
+Have an experienced Houston lawyer by your side guiding you through this difficult process.